 The Double Data protection option offered by NordVPN will encrypt your data twice by relaying the information through two subsequent VPN servers before it gets to the webpage of the application you’re trying to get access to.
 And if that’s not enough, the second VPN service will not have your original IP address.
-Connections are made with UDP and TCP protocols.
+UDP and TCP protocols are used to make connections.
 This is an extra layer of security that most people won’t need, but if you do need it, it’s good to know that it is available.

 What Is Their Logging Policy?

 NordVPN claims that it does not keep any logs.
-However, this is something that just about every VPN promises, but only the best VPNs deliver on that promise.
+However, this is something that just about every VPN promises, but only the best VPN providers deliver on that promise.
 We are happy to say that NordVPN delivers on its promise.